More than half want to build new reactors if needed

-According to the latest poll 46 percent of the respondents want to continue to use nuclear power and if needed build new reactors, 31 percent want to use the existing reactors but not build new ones, 10 percent are hesitant and 14 percent want to phase out nuclear power through political decisions.
+As in earlier surveys men are more positive towards nuclear power than women, but also among women there is an increased support.
+34 percent of the responding women want to use nuclear power and build new reactors if needed, 43 percent want to use the existing reactors but not build new ones, and 15 percent want to close down the reactors through political decisions.

 Analysgruppen is an independent network financed by the Swedish nuclear power plants.